shaman-narayanasamy/IMP/docs/PARAMETERS.md

 * outputdir: Path to the output directory.
 * db_path: Path to the databases.
 * preprocessing_filtering: If you want to filter reads from a database.
 Can be true or false.
 * assembler: The assembler to use.
-Only idba is supported for now.
+Could be idba or megahit.

 ## Example config file